 He is the author of numerous articles, and a frequent speaker before township supervisors, legislative committees and chambers of commerce, with recent engagements including:

-- Pennsylvania Senate Democratic Policy Committee, Hearing on Senate Bill 1301 – Electronic Billboards.
-(September 2016)
+- Senate Democratic Policy Committee, Hearing on Senate Bill 1301 – Electronic Billboards.
+(September 2016) (Witness)

 Anthony began his career with a boutique litigation firm and later went on to work for the Disciplinary Board of the Supreme Court of Pennsylvania, where he led investigations of alleged rules violations with the Office of Disciplinary Counsel.
 He went on to run his own private practice, where he represented clients in a variety of matters including legal ethics, professional discipline investigations and defense and general litigation.
 Most recently, he led the appellate practice group at another Chester County law firm.

-Anthony is a member of the American Bar Association, as well as the Pennsylvania Bar Association, where he serves on the Legal Ethics and Professional Responsibility Committee.
-He is also a member of the Chester County Bar Association and its Municipal and Real Estate Law sections, as well as the Chester County Catholic Lawyers Association.
+Anthony is a member of the Pennsylvania Bar Association, where he serves on the Legal Ethics and Professional Responsibility Committee, as well as of the Chester County Bar Association and its Municipal and Real Estate Law sections.

 In 2017, Anthony was elected to the Board of Directors of the Western Chester County Chamber of Commerce.
 He has also served on the board of Legal Aid of Southeastern Pennsylvania, where he co-founded the organization’s Trial Run 5K.
 The event has raised more than $200,000 since its inception for the provision of legal services to the disadvantaged.